 Explanation: Magnesium chloride is not present in the WLN medium.
 The Wallerstein Laboratories Nutrient (WLN) medium consists of glucose, ferric chloride, calcium chloride, monopotassium phosphate, potassium chloride, magnesium sulfate, yeast extract, agar, distilled water, etc.

-5. Which of the following is not added in MRS medium?
+5. Which of the following is not added in the MRS medium?

 a) Tween 80

 b) Sodium Acetate

 Explanation: Magnesium chloride is not added in the MRS medium.
 It consists of Tween 80, sodium acetate, glucose, yeast extract, peptone, lab-lemco powder, dipotassium hydrogen phosphate, agar, distilled water, etc.